mufidaA/hobby/bac/README.md

 ## Introduction

-I started experimenting with c++ a day ago and it was intersting idea to try how would a desktop app look like in C++ and that how I ended up trying things with Qt which was really fun to explore and catching
+I started experimenting with c++ a day ago and it was intersting idea to try how would a desktop app look like in C++ and that's how I ended up trying things with Qt which was really fun to explore and catchy

 ## About the App